Adaptive Energy Preserving Methods for Partial Differential Equations: Numerical experiments

 Figure \ref{fig:KdV_energy} confirms that the DG and DGMM methods preserve the approximated Hamiltonian (\ref{eq:approxH}), while it is also worth noting that in the case of the midpoint method, the error in this conserved quantity is much larger on a moving than on a static mesh.
 Similar behaviour is also observed for a moving-mesh method for the regularized long wave equation in the recent paper \cite{Lu_Huang_Qiu}, where it is concluded that a moving mesh method with a conservative property would be an interesting research topic.
 Figure \ref{fig:KdV_overtime}, where the phase and shape errors are plotted up to $T=15$, is an example of how the DGMM method performs comparatively better with increasing time.

 In figures \ref{fig:KdV_byM} and \ref{fig:KdV_byN} we present the phase and shape errors for the different methods as a function of the number of elements $M$ and the number of time steps $N$, respectively.
+Reference lines are included to give an indication of the rate of convergence.
+We also calculated this for the DGMM method by first degree polynomial fitting of the error curve, giving a convergence order of $1.135$ for the phase error and $2.311$ for the shape error as a function of $M$.
+As a function of $N$, we get a convergence order of $1.492$ for the phase error, and $1.609$ for the shape error (the latter measured up to $N = 320$, where it flattens out).
 We observe that the DGMM scheme performs especially well, compared to the other three schemes, for a coarse spatial discretization compared to the discretization in time.
 In figure \ref{fig:KdV_byc}, the phase and shape errors are plotted as a function of the parameter $c$ in the exact solution (\ref{eq:KdV_exact}), where we note that $\frac{c}{2}$ is the height of the wave; increasing $c$ leads to sharper peaks and thus a harder numerical problem.
 As expected, the advantages of the DGMM method is less evident for small $c$, but we observe that the DGMM method outperforms the static grid midpoint method already when $c=2$.